Redemption Road – The David Pot Story

 David’s graduation from that School of Hard Knocks was celebrated with him laying in a pool of blood on a cold, indifferent pavement in the city of Red Bluff.
 He doesn’t remember how he got there.
 Or who had beat him to within an inch of his life.

 Pot’s beginnings were difficult.
 Although he was never physically abused, neither did he have much of a positive role model.
 Unlike his biological father who had abandoned David at birth, his stepfather, a full-blooded Cherokee, was physically present, and that was it.
 He was harsh, unyielding and a heavy drinker—at least on weekends when he would let loose after a week of truckin’ on down the road as a professional mover.
-His mother also drank for eight years although she eventually quit on her own cold turkey.
+His mother also drank heavily although she eventually quit on her own cold turkey.
 She also found God when David was a teenager which in retrospect David believes impacted his own “come to Jesus” moment decades later.
 Strangely enough, his mother never talked about her faith to her son.
-(See sidebar below.)
+(See sidebar at end)

 David speaks little about his parents, notably reticent to talk ill of them, which is fitting and right given the grace he himself has been the recipient of.
 But still, his parent’s addiction had a devastating impact on the young boy.
 Like all children in their formative years, David was molded in his parents’ image.
 Call it a “generational curse” or a hereditary disease, either way, booze was in his blood.